tc39/proposal-atomics-microwait/README.md

-# Micro and mini waits in JS
+# Micro waits in JS

 Stage: 1